Good Stewards

 Our lands today are different than the lands walked by our ancestors.
 Our ancestral homelands were not defined by reservation boundaries.
 Our relatives walked freely and looked to Mother Earth for the foods and medicines that nourished our people.

 Our lands were taken from us as settlers moved west across the United States and we were left with nothing but empty treaties.
-Following the War or 1862, the Dakota Oyate were exiled from Minnesota.
+Following the War of 1862, the Dakota Oyate were exiled from Minnesota.
 A few Dakota families remained around Prairie Island.

 In the late 1800s, the Secretary of the Interior purchased approximately 120 acres of land for the remaining Dakota.
 Dakota families began to return to Prairie Island, starting in 1880, buying back small parcels of our ancestral home.
 Following the Indian Reorganization Act of 1934 and the federal recognition of the Prairie Island Indian Community, Congress put additional land into trust for the Tribe and Prairie Island’s official reservation was established.